oliveira-andre-unilu/Extractional_Documentation/docs/System Overview and User Management.md

 workload imbalances early, ensuring that your team works collaboratively and efficiently.

-## Seamless integration of purchasing and accounting departments
+## Seamless Integration of Purchasing and Accounting Departments

 ![image](img/Icons_and_more/Export_icon_blue.png){width="50" align=left}